Clinical Studies for Digestive Disease Center

 Brief Title: ELFINITY CLIN-60190-461

 Brief Summary: This study will collect information from participants with Primary Biliary Cholangitis (PBC) as they use the drug elafibranor in real world setting.
 PBC is a progressive rare liver disease in which tubes in the liver called bile ducts are damaged.
 The liver damage in PBC may lead to scarring (cirrhosis).
-PBC may also be associated with multiple symptoms.
-Many participants with PBC may require liver transplant or may die if the disease progresses and a liver transplant is not done.
+PBC may also be associated with multiple symptoms including pruritus (itching) and fatigue.
+Many patients with PBC may require liver transplant or may die if the disease progresses and a liver transplant is not done.
 In this study the main aim is to observe the effectiveness, safety and tolerability of elafibranor in participants with PBC who are receiving treatment in real world setting.
-The total study duration for each participants will be 24 months.
+The total study duration for each participants will be 60 months (approximately 5 years).

 For info regarding 2024P000905 please contact Alan Bonder at 617-632-1070 or abonder@bidmc.harvard.edu